-Since the VE process varies from one office to the other, it is recommended that there be a consistent and uniform statewide VE process, including appropriate levels of approval, which are adhered to in every office.
-Exceptions, if any, should have an appropriate basis, be clearly documented and published to avoid the appearance of being arbitrary or unfair.
-It is also recommended that consideration be given to implementing a single joint manual that includes input from all who are part of the VE process, through a joint task force or committee, to ensure consistency and uniform understanding of the VE model and each person's role in the VE process.
+Therefore, since the current VE model is not a true vertical process as recommended by the Monitor, varies from one office to the other, and results in confusion and delays in the investigation, it is recommended that a consistent and uniform statewide true VE process, with appropriate levels of approval, be adhered to in every office.
+Exceptions, if any, should require an appropriate basis and level of approval and be clearly documented and published to avoid the appearance of being arbitrary or unfair.
+It is further recommended that consideration be given to replacing the existing multiple manuals and implementing a single joint manual that addresses the entire VE process, based on input from all who are part of the VE process through a joint task force or committee, to ensure consistency and uniform understanding of the VE model and each person's role in the VE process.
+In addition, the VE process itself should be reviewed for efficiency to determine if there are unnecessary duplications and methods for streamlining the overall process.

-Recommendation #4: Consider Limiting VE to Specified Types or Categories of Cases or Circumstances
+Recommendation #5: Consider Limiting VE to Specified Types or Categories of Cases or Circumstances